Natural honey consumption by diabetics is complex and controversial. Too much of a good-thing is not helpful; or is it?

 It is those micronutrients that make honey so special; otherwise it is little better, if any than sugar[1].

-Artificial honey is concocted by adding a sugar.
-Researchers have found that these mono and disaccharides have unfavourable influences on both obesity and insulin-resistance[2]; despite the previous belief that fructose was considered an acceptable sweetener for diabetic control.
+Artificial honey is concocted by adding one or more sugars.
+Researchers have found that both these mono and disaccharides have unfavourable influences on obesity and insulin-resistance[2]; despite the previous belief that fructose was considered an acceptable sweetener for diabetic control.

 Understanding crystallised, set and creamed honey helps one to distinguish between that which is natural and the fake which crafty-bottlers have adulterated.